Iran warns aggressors of 'fire and destruction'

 The parade, hosted by the elite Revolutionary Guards, coincided with diplomatic drama at the International Atomic Energy Agency (IAEA) in Vienna, where the United States and European Union have been pushing for Iran to be referred to the UN Security Council.

-Tensions have worsened in August when Iran rejected demands from Britain, France, Germany that it abandon its enrichment programme in exchange for incentives.
+Tensions worsened in August when Iran rejected demands from Britain, France, Germany that it abandon its enrichment programme in exchange for incentives.
 Iran also ended a freeze on enrichment-related work by resuming uranium conversion.

 Conversion is the first step in making enriched uranium, which can be fuel for nuclear power reactors or the raw material for atom bombs.